A Complete Dichotomy Rises from the Capture of Vanishing Signatures: Main Result, Tractability Proof, and Outline of Hardness Proof

 Now consider case~\ref{case:main_tractable:vanishing_and_unary}.
-First, recursively absorb any unary signature into its neighboring signature.
+After decomposing all degenerate signatures into unary ones, recursively absorb any unary signature into its neighboring signature.
 If it is connected to another unary signature, then this produces a global constant factor.
 If it is connected to a binary signature, then this creates another unary signature.
 We observe that if $f \in \mathscr{R}^\sigma_2$ has $\arity(f) \ge 2$, then for any unary signature $u$, after connecting $f$ to $u$, the signature $\langle f, u \rangle$ still belongs to $\mathscr{R}^\sigma_2$.
 Hence after recursively absorbing all unary signatures in the above process, we still have a signature grid where all signatures belong to $\mathscr{R}^\sigma_2$.
 Any remaining signature $f$ that has arity at least~3 belongs to $\mathscr{V}^\sigma$ since $\rd^\sigma(f) \le 1$ and thus $\vd^\sigma(f) \ge \arity(f) - 1 > \arity(f) / 2$.
-Thus we have reduced to tractable case~\ref{case:main_tractable:vanishing_and_binary}.
+Thus we have reduced to case~\ref{case:main_tractable:vanishing_and_binary}.